 Audio / Visual

 While a great visual is what you are likely after, the sound is still important to draw your attention to the screen.
-The M7 has generally disappointing sound with a 4 of 10 in our tests.
+The M7 has generally disappointing sound but most the Wi-Fi options failed to impress in this metric.

-The iBaby has a 1080p camera and impressive images earning a 9 of 10 for image clarity and quality.
+The iBaby has a 1080p camera and impressive images for clarity and quality.

 Both day and night images are clear and lifelike.
 Daytime visuals are slightly clearer than nighttime with good color representation and enough clarity to see baby breathing.